 Traders need to remember that the asset or stock price is the one thing that indicators hinge on and is the one thing that pays in the stock market.
 Indicators have become useful and necessary for day and swing traders competing with volatility and unpredictability in the markets.
 Tools like market internals allow traders to see how the markets perform in real time.
 Instead of after the fact, traders who can see the market in action give a definite edge to their trades.

 If you are interested in day trading then consider joining Simpler Trading in the Simpler Day Trading room.
 Join today and gain access to exclusive resources such as the live trading chat room, premium weekly videos, the learning center, and of course a curated list of tickers our traders are watching.
 Sign up today, and never trade alone again.

 A: Day trading is fast-paced and that fast pace is not for everyone.
 And it’s not easy.
 To answer if day trading is worth you need to determine how much time you’re willing to invest in learning the craft.

 A: Yes.
 Volume profile is tracking the volume continually with every purchase of every tick and contract, it’s populating the amount of volume that’s done at each price.

 A: Yes.
-While you should rely on your trading plan and many other factors, indicators play a big role in your decision making, as they drive the technical analysis of a trade.
+While you should rely on your trading plan and many other factors, indicators play a big role in your decision-making, as they drive the technical analysis of trade.